isomerpages/mindef-ndp2022/_faq/Ticketing.md

 NDP 2022: **9 August 2022**

 #### Q5-4.
-How many shows/tickets are available for balloting?
-Details on this will be out soon! 😊

-#### Q5-4.
 Is there a minimum age or requirements to be eligible for ticket application?
 Singapore Citizens and Permanent Residents of all ages may apply for tickets.